day8/lein-git-inject/README.md

 # lein-git-inject

-This Leiningen middleware allows you to automatically embed certain values in your ClojureScript application - interesting values which are ambient at build-time.
+This Leiningen middleware allows you to automatically embed, into your ClojureScript application, certain values which are ambient at build-time.

 Your application will contain one or more `def`s and they will be bound to build-time values such as:
    - the `git tag` for the source code being used to build the app (the equivalent to what would be returned by `git describe --tags --dirty --long`)